TheColorman/redirector/README.md

   }
   ```
   which sets up or updates a route from `/example` to `https://example.com`.
-- `DELETE /`: Takes a json object in the form
+- `DELETE /`: Takes a json body in the form
   ```json
   {
       "path": "example"